griddles/snakesAndLasersV2/README.md

 To-Do:
  - Add an IP address config file that will change the IP that the game tries to connect to, so players using the (nonexistent) .exe can connect to different servers
  - Fix the large amount of lag caused on anything other than a modern gaming pc
- - Make the moving lasers actually work instead of just getting really thicc
+ - Make the moving lasers actually work instead of just getting really thicc (or maybe pretend that that's intended)
  - Make particles work?
 If they cause too much lag I'll just leave lightweight mode built in

 ---